Norbert Provencher: Life

-In 1844, Provencher was appointed head of the newly formed Vicariate Apostolic of James Bay; the Vicariate was elevated to the Diocese of Northwest in 1847 and he was appointed its first bishop.
+In 1844, Provencher was appointed head of the newly-formed Vicariate Apostolic of James Bay, which was elevated to the Diocese of Northwest in 1847, and he was appointed its first bishop.
 It was renamed the Diocese of Saint Boniface in 1851.

-In 1843 Provencher went to Europe to recruit some religious men and women.
-In 1846, Despite the misgivings of the superior in Canada, Eugène de Mazenod, Bishop of Marseille and founder of the Missionary Oblates of Mary Immaculate dispatched two priests to the vicariate.
+In 1843, Provencher went to Europe to recruit some religious men and women.
+In 1846, despite the misgivings of the superior in Canada, Eugène de Mazenod, Bishop of Marseille and founder of the Missionary Oblates of Mary Immaculate dispatched two priests to the vicariate.
 In 1850, Alexandre-Antonin Taché O.M.I. was named coadjutor bishop to Bishop Provencher.
 He established Indian missions at Lac Sainte-Anne not far from Fort Edmonton, and Saint-Jean Baptiste in Île-à-la-Crosse.
 He brought the Grey Nuns to the Canadian Northwest.
 In 1860 three Grey Nuns arrived Saint-Jean Baptiste, and founded a school and a hospital.

-J.A.N.
-Provencher was dismissed on corruption charges stemming from distribution of inferior or useless farming implements to Indian reserves.
-(Carter, "St. Peter's," p.
-49; Carter, Lost Harvests, p.63; Titley,"Unsteady Debut: J.A.N.
-Provencher and the Beginning of Indian Administration in Manitoba.)

 Provencher stood six feet four inches, and had a noble bearing.
 He is described as "moral, humble, tenacious, and devout."

 Bishop Provencher died at Saint Boniface, Manitoba, on June 7, 1853, at the age of 66.
 He is commemorated by Provencher Boulevard in Winnipeg and the Provencher Monument in the St. Boniface Cathedral Cemetery.
-His papers are in the Archives of the Archdiocese of Quebec, and the Archives of Manitoba.
+His papers are in the Archives of the Archdiocese of Quebec and in the Archives of Manitoba.